The-Politico/archieml-pipe/README.md

 Use the client secret key you copied out of the previous step.

-##### Authorization code
+##### Token

-archieml-pipe will open a browser that will guide you through the Google permission dialogue, after which you will be redirected with an auth code.
-Copy and paste it into the prompt.
+On your first run, archieml-pipe will open a browser that will guide you through the Google permission dialogue to access you document, after which you will be redirected with an auth code.
+Copy and paste it into the prompt and archieml-pipe will save the token locally to a JSON file at `tokenPath`.

 ![Token](token.png)